 1. Your Roof Shingles.
 Many Christmas light clips can be attached to the last row of your roof shingles rather than to your gutters.
 If you have gutter covers installed, the shingle edge should be easy to locate and you wont have to disturb your shingles dramatically to install the clips.
 You’ll just have to make sure your shingles don’t drop into your gutters.
 Frankly, this would be important to discover since long shingles can wick water onto your roof like drinking through a soda straw if the shingles touch a gutter clogged with water and debris.
 Poor-quality gutter guards from other manufacturers actually create a shelf on or in your gutters.
 It’s not uncommon for debris to get trapped here, and if your shingles touch wet debris, water will wick from wet debris into the dry shingle.

-If you do hang Christmas lights off your shingles, take care that you protect any location where you have to connect one strand to another from getting too wet.
+If you string lights off your shingles, take care that you protect any location where you have to connect one strand to another from getting too wet.
 If you hang your lights from your shingles, they wind up covered with snow and will have to deal with any rainwater flowing down your roof.

 Lastly, make sure you follow any manufacturer instructions associated with your choice of lights and take proper precautions climbing your ladder.
 Gutter covers and Christmas lights don’t need to prevent you from making your house literally glow with holiday cheer.

 A Few More Tips on How to Hang Christmas Lights with Christmas Light Clips

 - Don’t wait until it starts to snow to hang Christmas lights.
 If you wait until after November to figure out how to hang Christmas lights and you live in the north, it may be too late.